gzaffin/sample_replay/README.md

 # sample_replay
-This repository will add some information about libkss (https://github.com/digital-sound-antiques/libkss.git) and a command line kss player that uses libkss.
+This repository will add some information about libkss (URL: https://github.com/digital-sound-antiques/libkss.git) and a command line kss player that uses libkss.

 LIBKSS is a music player library for MSX music formats, forked from MSXplug.